Yao52368/AI-CUP-2019_task2/README.md

   + Run load_model line in "Load and Save model" cell in source code

-  + Testing with out model
+  + Testing with our model